H-Moji-H/mysql-biochar-sales-analysis/README.md

 Additionally, the table should:

-Be categorized by county.
+i Be categorized by county.

-Be arranged in descending order based on the number of biochar bags sold.
+ii Be arranged in descending order based on the number of biochar bags sold.

-Include subtotals per county and a grand total.
+iii Include subtotals per county and a grand total.

 # Query
 The individual query to produce the table is stored in the agent_metrics.sql file and the overall query file namely project_queries.sql